Murthy's conjecture on 0-cycles: Torsion in bi-relative -theory

-In this section, we use some results of \cite{GH-1} to study the bi-relative $K$-groups associated to certain abstract blow-ups in $\Sch_k$.
-The results of this section will be used to prove a pro-descent theorem for algebraic $K$-theory in positive characteristic.
-We shall also use these results to prove our torsion theorem for the Chow group of 0-cycles later in this paper.
+Let $k$ be any field.
+In this section, we use some results of \cite{GH-1} to study the torsion in the bi-relative $K$-groups associated to certain abstract blow-ups in $\Sch_k$.
+The results of this section will be used in the proof of the torsion theorem for surfaces.
+In \S~\ref{sec:Pf:Chow-res}, we shall apply these results to prove \thmref{thm:Chowgroup}.